opis/docs/json-schema/2.x/variables.md

 ## General structure

-In a json schema document, `$vars` must be an object but the values inside `$vars` can be anything.
+In a JSON schema document, `$vars` must be an object but the values inside `$vars` can be anything.

 Example of `$vars`: